 Similarly, I advocate an ethics of hospitality according to which a sense of generous disposition of receptivity and sensitivity to the stranger's needs is at play.
 That is different from a relationship based on economic reciprocity.
 In my view, a host treats and receives strangers with respect.
-Ties of a friendly encounter bind the host.
-Of course, they can also be held responsible for the behaviors and actions of strangers whom they receive.
-Normally, amiable conduct is expected from the receiver and the stranger.
-Following Lévinas, I also think that the ethics of responsibility is non-calculative.
-Hence, expecting something from a stranger for the hospitable accommodation they received should be out of the picture.
+Ties of a friendly

-Unlike a reciprocal relation that tends to get something in return for the services done, ethical responsibility is a commitment that involves compensation.
+Unlike a reciprocal relation that tends to get something in return for the services done, ethical responsibility is a commitment that involves no compensation.
 Nevertheless, why is infinite/absolute responsibility for the other so important?
 Why does one have to aspire beyond reciprocal relations?
 Is reciprocity not the order of the game to achieve economic wealth that could alleviate people's lives?
 Is it different from how society prospers and elevates living conditions?
 Reciprocity could safeguard people's equal interaction and footing.
 For Lévinas, a reciprocal relationship is inadequate to guarantee the place of ethics in sociopolitical relations because the relationship could become mechanical.
 Instead of giving freely - before any agreement - people interact with each other based on reciprocity.
 They tend to expect to get something in return for what they do.
 However, an infinite relationship of responsibility stresses a radically ethical commitment to the other before oneself.